 - Some circulatory conditions, such as Raynaud's disease

-However, for blacks, calcium channel blockers may be more effective than other blood pressure medications, such as beta blockers, ACE inhibitors or angiotensin II receptor blockers.
+For black people and older people, calcium channel blockers might be more effective than other blood pressure medications, such as beta blockers, angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers.

 Side effects of calcium channel blockers may include:

 - Swelling in the feet and lower legs

 Certain calcium channel blockers interact with grapefruit products.